 Do you want to be a part of a career story as rewarding and influential as that of Mel?
 If your heart says yes to this question, perhaps you can take a look at what our data bootcamps offer to help you transition into a career in data analytics and data science.

-Our 8-week Data Analytics Bootcamp and our 12-week Data Science Fellowship offer engaging and industry-relevant education to help our learners transition to a new role and increase their chances of landing a job after graduation.
+Our 8-week (now 9-week) Data Analytics Bootcamp and our 12-week (now 15-week) Data Science Fellowship offer engaging and industry-relevant education to help our learners transition to a new role and increase their chances of landing a job after graduation.
 Lectures are complemented with close guidance from our mentors to ensure that none of our learners are left behind.
 Aside from this, all our classes are online for the convenience of those who are working yet want to study for career growth.

 Our two bootcamps also give our learners the chance to work, earn, and learn right after graduation through our Industry Apprenticeship.
 Unlike the traditional on-the-job training model found in many colleges and universities in the Philippines, this apprenticeship happens after graduation and is a paid endeavor.